Sparta Monday Night

 sponsor fee is $40.00 per team and is subject to change with a vote at annual

 meeting.
 Checks made payable to Sparta Men’s Pool League.
-Roster sheet along
+Signup sheet along

-with money is due by date stated on bottom of sheet.
+with money is due by date set at preseason meeting.
+The date will be posted on

 3. Teams